shunchan0677/RLHF_Carla/README.md

-# Deep Reinforcement Learning from Human Preferences
+# This is fork of https://github.com/mrahtz/learning-from-human-preferences

 Reproduction of OpenAI and DeepMind's [Deep Reinforcement Learning from Human Preferences](https://blog.openai.com/deep-reinforcement-learning-from-human-preferences/),